 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

-The time required to complete the program will vary according to the previous training of the applicant and the nature of research undertaken; however, a minimum of two years is normally required.

-175.7.3 The Degree of PhD in Medical Sciences

-The PhD program is offered as part of the Medical Sciences Graduate Program and normally consists of a minimum of \star 12 in graded graduate courses or approved equivalents (\star 6 after a MSc degree) and the preparation and defence of a dissertation on an approved topic.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of research undertaken; however, a minimum of two years is normally required.
+195.7.3 The Degree of PhD in Medical Sciences Program Requirements The PhD program is offered as part of the Medical Sciences Program and normally consists of a minimum of \star 12 in graded graduate courses or approved equivalents (\star 6 after a MSc degree) and the preparation and defence of a dissertation on an approved topic.
+No language other than English is required for the degree.

 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.

-Normally, a minimum of three years is required to complete the PhD.
+Length of Program Normally, a minimum of three years is required to complete the PhD.